pektin/jam/docs/jam/methods.rst

 Then the type expectation of ``x`` is that it has a method ``+`` that can take one argument ``y`` and returns a type compatible with ``Int``.

+The compiler may create multiple actual functions for each kind of call, for these sorts of methods.

 Syntax
 ======